Allocation Rules1. Eligibility for Student Housing

 Application for re-allocation/renewal must be delivered to Student housing before the 20th of April each year.
 Forms are sent out electronically to the email address registered in for the tenant on their home area on www.studentagardar.is.
 They can be returned by email or filled out and returned to the office of Student housing.

 If Student residing in Student housing is granted a re-allocation, they receive a confirmation by email.
 The contract is renewed electronically.
 To get re-allocation the tenant must fulfill all terms of the assignment rules.
 If the tenant does not pass the minimum credits the re-allocation is void as the terms of the assignment rules are not fulfilled.
-Both tenants in couple’s apartments must pass minimum credits.
-If one of them attends another university, he/she has to hand in a report showing that he/she passed at least 2/3 of what that school considers a full study progress.
+If both tenants in couple’s apartments are students, and therefore prioritized on waiting lists, they must pass minimum credits.
+If one of them attends another university/school, he/she has to hand in a report showing that he/she passed at least 2/3 of what that school considers a full study progress.
 See paragraph 9, normal studies.

 5.3 Childless couples